Aryk-Tech/IT-Labs-Portfolio/Networking/Switch-Router-Network/README.md

 ## PC IP Address Configuration

-Static IP addresses were assigned to the PCs to allow communication within the network.
+Static IP addresses were assigned to the PCs so they could communicate within the network.

-Example configuration:

-- IP Address: 192.168.1.3
-- Subnet Mask: 255.255.255.0
-- Default Gateway: 192.168.1.1

 ![PC IP Configuration](pc-ip-configuration.png)

 ---

-## Initial Connectivity Test (Failure)
+## Initial Connectivity Test

-A ping test was performed between the PCs before router configuration.
-The ping request failed because the router had not yet been configured to route traffic between the networks.
+A ping test was performed before configuring the router.
+The test failed because the router had not yet been configured to route traffic between the networks.

-This demonstrates a common troubleshooting situation where connectivity fails due to missing routing configuration.

 ![Initial Ping Failure](initial-ping-failure.png)

 ---

-## Router CLI Configuration
+## Router Configuration

-The router was configured using the Cisco IOS command line interface (CLI).
-Interface IP addresses were assigned and interfaces were enabled using the `no shutdown` command.
+The router interfaces were configured using Cisco IOS CLI commands and activated using the `no shutdown` command.

-Key configuration steps included:

-This configuration allows the router to route traffic between the two networks.

 ![Router CLI Configuration](router-cli-configuration.png)

 ---

-## Successful Network Connectivity
+## Successful Connectivity Test

-After configuring the router interfaces, connectivity tests were repeated using the ping command.

-This time, the devices were able to successfully communicate across different networks.
+After router configuration, the ping test was repeated and communication between devices was successful.

 ![Successful Network Ping](successful-network-ping.png)

 ---

-## Switch VLAN Management Configuration
+## Switch Management Configuration

-The switch management interface (VLAN 1) was configured with an IP address and default gateway so the switch could be managed on the network.
+The switch management interface (VLAN 1) was configured with an IP address and default gateway.

-Example configuration:

 ![Switch VLAN Configuration](switch-vlan-management-config.png)

 ---

-## Ping Test to Switch Management Interface
+## Switch Connectivity Test

-A ping test was performed from PC-A to the switch management IP address (192.168.1.2) to verify connectivity and confirm that the switch was properly configured.
+A ping test was performed to verify connectivity to the switch management interface.

 ![Switch Management Ping](switch-management-ping.png)